Tips for visiting Greece in Summer 2025, to help you make the most of your Greek vacation!

 With the abundance of ancient sites in Greece, it’s hardly surprising that some musical and theatrical performances take place in ancient Greek theatres.

-If you are in Athens or in the Peloponnese, check out any cultural events at the Herodion and Epidaurus theatre.
+If you are visiting Athens or the Peloponnese, check out any cultural events at the Herodion and Epidaurus theatre.
 The feeling of watching a performance in a 2,000 year old theatre is amazing!

 Read about the Athens and Epidaurus festival in this guide to the best time to visit Athens.